pistolphat/classBank/README.md

 # Classbank

-Classbank is a customizable and searchable database that would enable Users to store class materials such as lessons and homework materials as links.
-For later purposes, User would be able to quickly search materials based on Title.
-Each material with the same name would be display.
+Classbank is a searchable database that enable Users to store and quickly retrieve class materials such as lessons, labs, homeworks, and project from General Assembly's Web Development #27 cohort.

 Users would be able to create, edit, and delete any materials based on preference.
 (Work in Progress)